 General Do’s and Don’ts

 - The Extension must not change the user’s search settings or offer any functionality without the user’s explicit consent.
-Such functionality must be disclosed on the first download interaction with the user (for example: on CWS page, and if the installation occurs from another resource, such as a landing page, it needs to be disclosed on the landing page).
+Such functionality must be disclosed on the first download interaction with the user (sich as: marketing material – Ad, landing page, CWS page, and if the installation occurs from another methods- it must be pre-approved by CodeFuel).

 The user MUST be able to modify settings manually from the chrome://settings page, under the following sections: ‘On startup’ ; ‘Appearance’ and ‘Search’ (see images below)

 It is also highly recommended to allow the users to modify settings manually from the extension’s browser action.